Infineon/mtb-example-anycloud-wifi-scan/README.md

 3. In the **Project Creator - Choose Board Support Package (BSP)** dialog, choose the example.

-4. Optionally, update the **Application Name** and **Location** fields with the application name and local path where the application is created.
+4. Optionally, update the **Application Name:** and **Location** fields with the application name and local path where the application is created.

 5. Click **Create** to complete the application creation process.